See the Expert for Tearing Conditions

 Punctal Ectropion

 The punctum, or tear drainage opening in the inner corner of the eyelid, is responsible for collecting tears that drain into the nasal passages.
-When the inner portion of the lower eyelid pulls away from the eye even slightly, it pulls the drainage punctum out of position so that it can longer collect tears.
+When the inner portion of the lower eyelid pulls away from the eye even slightly, it pulls the drainage punctum out of position so it can no longer collect tears.
 This causes tears to run down the cheek.

 Surgical Treatments

-However, there may be narrowing of other parts of the tear drainage system, such as the canaliculus (the canal that drains the tears in the eyelid).
+For adults with partially narrowed or closed puncta, a simple office procedure to create a punctal opening may be all that is required.
+If a tumor is causing your blocked tear duct, treatment will focus on the cause of the tumor.
+Surgery may be performed to remove the tumor.
+However, there may be a narrowing of other parts of the tear drainage system, such as the canaliculus (the canal that drains the tears in the eyelid).
 You may also have a partial deep tear duct obstruction.
-These complications may require surgery at an out patient surgery center to open up deeper parts of the tear drainage system.
+These complications may require surgery at an outpatient surgery center to open up deeper parts of the tear drainage system.

-Probing with Tube Placement in Tear Duct
+Probing With Tube Placement in Tear Duct

 For partial deep tear duct obstructions, sometimes a thin probe with a soft plastic tube is inserted through the puncta and into the deep tear drainage system.
 Dr. Sherman would thread the probe all the way out through the nasal opening and leave the soft plastic tube in place to help keep the deep portion of the tear duct open.
 After the placement of the soft plastic tube, a small loop of tubing remains visible at the corner of your eye, but it is not usually bothersome.
 Dr. Sherman may recommend leaving the tube in place for several months to enhance the success rate of your surgery.